qatoolkit/qatoolkit-source-swagger-net/README.md

 - Parses `OpenAPI v3.0` Swagger files,
 - swagger.json can be loaded from `disk` or from `URL`,
 - access swagger.json from URL, which is protected by `basic authentication`,
-- control which swagger endpoints are called by specifying `request filters` (check below)
+- control which swagger endpoints are returned by specifying `request filters` (check below)

 ## Sample